MicrosoftDocs/entra-docs/docs/external-id/b2b-sponsors.md

 The Microsoft Entra B2B collaboration sponsor feature serves as a foundation for other scenarios that aim to provide a full governance lifecycle for external partners.
 These scenarios aren't part of the sponsor feature but rely on it for managing guest users:

 - Administrators can transfer sponsorship to another user or group, if the guest user starts working on a different project.
-- When requesting new access packages, sponsors can be added as approvers to provide additional support in Entitlement Management, which can help reduce the workload on existing reviewers.
+- When requesting new access packages, sponsors can be added as approvers to provide extra support in Entitlement Management, which can help reduce the workload on existing reviewers.

 ## Add sponsors when inviting a new guest user